barancanercan/energy_demand_forecast/README.md

 # Energy Demand Forecasting Project

-This repository provides a complete solution for forecasting energy demand and prices using historical data on energy production, consumption, and weather conditions.
-The project is built with Python and incorporates machine learning models, feature engineering, and deployment through a FastAPI-based web service.
+This repository provides a comprehensive solution for forecasting energy demand and prices using historical data on energy production, consumption, and weather conditions.
+The project combines Python-based machine learning models with a modern web interface powered by Next.js and TailwindCSS.

 ## Features
 - **Data Processing**: Handles missing values, outliers, and performs feature engineering.
 - **Model Development**: Utilizes RandomForest and XGBoost models with hyperparameter tuning.
 - **Time Series Analysis**: Includes SARIMA for seasonal decomposition and forecasting.
 - **Deployment**: Provides a FastAPI-based RESTful API for live predictions.
+- **Web Application**: An intuitive and sleek user interface for interacting with prediction models.

 ## Project Structure
 ```